Calculate field values

 Remove trailing or leading spaces from string fields

-When people type or paste values into a field when they're editing, they can make mistakes and leave a trailing or leading space on the text.
+When users type or paste values into a field when they're editing, they can make mistakes and leave a trailing or leading space on the text.
 You can clean up these mistakes by trimming the values.

 In these examples, you know that the editor added a trailing space when pasting New Hampshire into the field that stores state names, so you will trim the space from the end of the string.